-The health and safety of Genmin's employees, contractors and stakeholders is integral to daily activities.
-A zero-harm approach is promoted at all Company sites to provide a safe and healthy work environment.
-The Company's daily commitment to safety is underpinned by a culture of teamwork through leadership, to prevent injury and illness for our people, including the engagement of full-time medical team at Baniaka and Bakoumba.
+The health and safety of our employees, contractors and stakeholders is integral to our daily activities.
+Our zero-harm approach at all our sites provides a safe and healthy work environment.

+Our daily safety commitment is embedded in our culture of teamwork.
+We look out for each other to prevent injury and illness, and provide full-time medical teams at Baniaka and Bakoumba.

-No fatalities and a single serious workplace lost time injury occurred during the Year.
+We reported no fatalities and one serious workplace lost time injury throughout 2022.